-Workflow represents a life cycle of a document in translation process.
+Workflow represents the life cycle of a document in the translation process.
 In other words, it is a sequence of consecutive steps which lead to a desired output.
-You can think of each workflow step as a sub-project of sorts, since each workflow step is to some extent independent.
+You can think of each workflow step as a sub-project of sorts since each workflow step is to some extent independent.

-Memsource deliberately does not directly support different attributes of the linguist role, such as translator, proofreader, editor, checker...
-The workflow feature makes it possible to design your own workflow steps and then assign specific linguists to them.
-In this way, each linguist will be assigned a specific task in a project (translation, proofreading, editing, checking...) and this also determines their role in the project.
-This role is recorded in the linguist user's profile and the next time a project manager is in the process of assigning linguists to a job, the linguists who were used for a specific workflow step previously will be offered as relevant.
+Memsource deliberately does not directly support different attributes of the Linguist role, such as translator, proofreader, editor, checker, etc. The workflow feature makes it possible to design your own workflow steps and then assign specific Linguists to them.
+In this way, each Linguist will be assigned a specific task in a project (translation, proofreading, editing, or checking) and this also determines their role in the project.
+This role is recorded in the Linguist user's profile and the next time a Project Manager is in the process of assigning Linguists to a job, the Linguists who were used for a specific workflow step previously will be offered as relevant.

 The definition of workflow steps is entirely arbitrary, although the default workflow steps (in newly created accounts) are:

 You can add new workflow steps or edit existing ones.
 Currently, a project can have up to 15 workflow steps.

 To create a new workflow step, go to Setup and select Workflow Steps from the Project Settings section.
 Then, click on New.